Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Pin-Type Stands

 A pin-type stand (also called a pin-lock or through-pin design) adjusts via a series of holes in the inner post.
 You raise the column to the desired height hole, then push a solid steel pin horizontally through the post and the outer sleeve.
 The car's weight is carried by that pin in shear — a fundamentally simpler and more positive mechanism.
 The pin physically cannot withdraw under load; there is no spring to fatigue, no pawl to skip.
 Height adjustment is coarser (you get fixed steps rather than continuous rack teeth), and setup takes a few seconds longer.
-For ultimate load security, pin-type is the preferred design — and it is the type consistently favoured by professional shops and safety-conscious builders.
+For ultimate load security, pin-type is the preferred design — and it is the type consistently favored by professional shops and safety-conscious builders.
 If your budget allows only one style from an uncertain brand, choose pin-type.

 Which Should You Buy?